mfadizayn/karakecili-community-app/README.md

 ## 🚀 Overview

-Karakeçili is a mobile platform designed to connect communities through events, local businesses, and real-time interaction.
+Karakeçili is a scalable mobile platform designed to connect communities through events, local businesses, and real-time interaction.

-This project includes a complete system with mobile application, backend infrastructure, and admin logic.
+This project represents a complete system including mobile application, backend infrastructure, and real-time data flow.

 ---